-- NEW!
-AMERICAN MUSEUM OF NATURAL HISTORY (AMNH), 200 Central Park West, New York, amnh.org.
+- AMERICAN MUSEUM OF NATURAL HISTORY (AMNH), 200 Central Park West, New York, amnh.org.
 Vouchers to the American Museum of Natural History are available for pickup at our Circulation Desk.
 Unlike our museum passes, the vouchers are not meant for repeated use.
 They are one-time use only, are not listed in our catalog, and are not meant to be “checked out.”
 The limit is 4/family.
-Each voucher admits one adult/child to the Museum.
+Each voucher admits one adult/child to the Museum’s permanent collection.
 In addition, each voucher provides admission to one special exhibition or show of your choice.
 The vouchers are available to all registered Perrot Library members.
 Residency is not required.
-AMNH is now open only 5 days per week (Wednesday through Sunday) instead of the usual 7.
-Also, visitors will need to book their reservation online in advance at tickets.amnh.org/select.
-When making reservations, choose the voucher option.
-Upon arriving at the Museum, proceed to the Membership Desk to exchange library vouchers for timed-entry tickets to the exhibit or film of their choice.
-For more information on this new service, please call our Circulation Desk at 203-637-1066.
+For more information on visiting the Museum and to book advance tickets, which are required, please visit the museum’s web site.
+Upon arriving at the Museum, proceed to the Membership Desk to exchange library vouchers for timed-entry tickets to the exhibit or film of your choice.

 - BROOKLYN BOTANIC GARDEN, 1000 Washington Avenue, Brooklyn, NY, bbg.org: The Library’s two museum passes each admit two adults and accompanying children ages 17 and under with advanced reserved tickets.
 The pass also gives the holder a 10% discount at the Garden Shop and BBG’s cafe.
 Brooklyn Botanic Garden is an urban botanic garden that connects people to the world of plants, fostering delight and curiosity while inspiring an appreciation and sense of stewardship of the environment.